victorabarros/nsq-service-self-driven/article/README.md

 ## Intro

-On the last years, one of the most popular buzzword in the technology scenarios was **event**:
+In the last years, one of the most popular buzzword in the technology scenarios was **event**:
 Event sourcing pattern, event-driven programming, domain event pattern, event-driven architecture… And already exists tons of good content about these on internet and many tools to apply them.
 Here I'll perform a tutorial to run the full stack of an event system, in less than 70 lines of code, with publisher and consumer using **shell**, **Python** and **Docker/Docker-Compose**.